noesisthink/winbbi/README.md

-# winbbi 🚀 | blazingly fast BigWig for Windows-Python Native Go parser + cgo → CPython bindings.
-Zero friction for genomic workflows.
+# winbbi 🚀 | blazingly fast BigWig for Windows-Python

 > A blazingly fast BigWig parser tailored for Windows Python environments.
 Implemented in Go with cgo → CPython C-API bindings to deliver native .pyd extensions — ideal for ChIP-seq, ATAC-seq and genomic data pipelines. 🧬